poolshark-protocol/documentation/docs/contracts/limit/04-security.md

 The Poolshark Protocol is subject to a bug bounty program per the terms outlined [here](https://github.com/poolshark-protocol/limit/SECURITY.md).

-Poolshark Labs is offering a bounty of up to $100,000 for reporting critical vulnerabilities.
+Poolshark Labs is offering bounties of up to $100,000 in total for reporting critical vulnerabilities.

 ## Complete Process